MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 + A Dynamics 365 for Sales solution to help guarantee that the business keys work correctly.
 Work with your TAP customer contact or the product team to obtain and install the solution.
 + An environment in the Common Data Service.
 You must also have created a database in that environment.

-## Tenant ID

-To access the Data Integration feature, you might have to provide your tenant ID to Microsoft.

 ## Dynamics 365 accounts

 You will need an account that has read and write privileges for the systems you want to integrate data with.